hanabi/hanabi.github.io/Reference.md

 ### 2 Saves (Off Chop on the First Turn)

+- This convention only applies to 3-player games.
 - On the first turn of the game, it is not possible to discard.
 If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is **not** on chop, but only if the other players can see that you had no other choice.
-- This situation typically only happens in 3-player games.

 ### 2 Saves (Advanced Section; Interaction With 5's Chop Moves / 5 Pulls)